bbenedict/simple-node-graphql/README.md

 # simple-node-graphql server

-A reference implementation for a graphQL server that demonstrates REST GET with nested resources.
+A reference implementation for a GraphQL server that demonstrates REST GET with nested resources.

 ## Sample queries with results